Shadowfiend/liftweb-vim/README.md

 Author
 ------

-This plugin is copyright mew, Antonio Salazar Cardozo, and licensed under the same terms as Vim proper.
+This plugin is copyright me, Antonio Salazar Cardozo, and licensed under the same terms as Vim proper.
 No warranties are made, express or implied.

 I’m currently working on OpenStudy, a product designed to help students help